chainpoint/chainpoint-core/README.md

 #### External Services

-Core requires a few external services to facilitate communication with the Bitcoin and Ethereum blockchains.
+Core requires a few external services to facilitate communication with the Bitcoin blockchains.
 You will need:

 - `RPC address of a Bitcore Node` - Bitcoin Node with RPC enabled
 - `Bitcoin WIF`- Bitcoin Wallet Import Format (WIF) string in Base58.